ExMember/exmember.github.io/_posts/2026-06-07-my-van-needs-four-wheel-drive.md

 is R2,
 meaning chains
 are required
-except for all vehicles
+except for vehicles
-that do not
-have four-wheel drive.
+that have four-wheel drive.
 If you
 have ever
 pulled over to